 If you are looking for information on how to get rid of drain flies, you must have had enough of them buzzing on your face.
 These little insects will not harm you but they can drive you crazy.
-Drain flies, also known as sewer gnats, sink flies or filter flies are eighth inches long.
+Drain flies, also known as sewer gnats, sink flies or filter flies are eight inches long.
 They usually feed on organic material and organic waste.
 Drain flies love moisture which explains the importance of draining water and keeping surfaces dry.
 Often, you will find them on drains and sinks in the kitchen and the bathroom.
 While drain flies are not harmful and do not bite people, they can make you feel uncomfortable.

 How to identify drain flies

 Identifying a drain flies’ infestation is not difficult.
 They are usually small in size, about 1.5-5.5mm.
 Drain flies appear in grey or light brown color and their wings have a light color.
-Their bodies are covered with long hairs.
-Drain flies rest on the walls of the sinks, sewers and septic tanks.
+Their bodies are covered with long hair.
+Drain flies rest on the walls of the sinks, sewers, and septic tanks.
 When extermination is not done within a short time, the population of drain flies can increase quickly.
 Notably, a female lays about 100 eggs once.
 These eggs hatch within two days and soon mature into flies.
 Additionally, drain flies only fly for a very short distance.

 There are several tiny insects that could crowd your kitchen or bathroom.
-To verify that it is a drain fly infestation, cover the top of drains with tape overnight.
+To verify that it is a drain fly infestation, cover the top of the drains with tape overnight.
 If you find insects stuck on the tape, then drain flies are the ones that have been making your kitchen and bathroom inhabitable.

 Scrape the sides of the drain